 - 6. Qualifying Exam.
-Upon satisfaction of all departmental requirements, and having maintained a 3.0 average, the student may apply for the Qualifying Examination.
+Upon satisfaction of all departmental requirements, and having maintained a 3.0 GPA, the student must apply for the Qualifying Examination using the Qualifying Examination Application found at https://gradstudies.ucdavis.edu/sites/default/files/upload/files/current-students/gs319-qualifying-exam-app-phd.pdf.
 Students entering the Ph.D. program with a B.S. degree or M.S. degree from an outside program must take the Qualifying Examination by the end of the 6th quarter in residence.
 A student entering the Ph.D. program after completing a M.S. in the Geology Graduate Program at UC Davis must take the Qualifying Examination by the end of the 4th quarter in residence.
 Normally, this is an oral exam, and will consist of a short presentation (less than 15 minutes) of the proposed research by the student, followed by a question-and-answer period.
-The student, in consultation with his/her Examination Committee, normally chooses at least three topics upon which he/she will be formally questioned.
-The examination typically takes about three hours.
+The student, in consultation with his/her Examination Committee, normally takes about three hours.
 The student is strongly encouraged to discuss the topics with each of the committee members well before the exam.
 The university specifies three criteria by which the student is judged: - 1.
 Relevant portions of the student's previous academic record. - 2.
 Performance on specific parts of the examination. - 3.
 Overall evaluation of the student's performance and potential for scholarly research as indicated during the examination.